Bandwidth Inc. (NASDAQ:BAND) COO Sells $19,552.50 in Stock

-Bandwidth Inc. (NASDAQ:BAND – Get Free Report) COO Anthony Bartolo sold 990 shares of the firm’s stock in a transaction that occurred on Thursday, February 29th.
+Bandwidth Inc. (NASDAQ:BAND – Get Free Report) COO Anthony Bartolo sold 990 shares of the business’s stock in a transaction dated Thursday, February 29th.
 The shares were sold at an average price of $19.75, for a total value of $19,552.50.
-Following the completion of the sale, the chief operating officer now directly owns 48,839 shares of the company’s stock, valued at approximately $964,570.25.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Following the completion of the transaction, the chief operating officer now directly owns 48,839 shares in the company, valued at $964,570.25.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.

-Bandwidth (NASDAQ:BAND – Get Free Report) last announced its earnings results on Wednesday, February 28th.
-The company reported $0.23 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.24 by ($0.01).
-The company had revenue of $165.00 million for the quarter, compared to analysts’ expectations of $154.17 million.
+Bandwidth (NASDAQ:BAND – Get Free Report) last announced its quarterly earnings data on Wednesday, February 28th.
+The company reported $0.23 earnings per share for the quarter, missing the consensus estimate of $0.24 by ($0.01).
 Bandwidth had a negative net margin of 2.72% and a negative return on equity of 3.10%.
-The firm’s quarterly revenue was up 5.1% on a year-over-year basis.
-During the same period in the previous year, the firm earned $0.04 EPS.
-On average, sell-side analysts forecast that Bandwidth Inc. will post 0.6 earnings per share for the current fiscal year.
+The firm had revenue of $165.00 million for the quarter, compared to the consensus estimate of $154.17 million.
+During the same period last year, the company posted $0.04 earnings per share.
+Bandwidth’s revenue for the quarter was up 5.1% on a year-over-year basis.
+Analysts anticipate that Bandwidth Inc. will post 0.6 earnings per share for the current year.

 Bandwidth is a leading enterprise cloud communications company.
 Companies like Cisco, Google, Microsoft, RingCentral, Uber, and Zoom use Bandwidth’s APIs to easily embed voice, messaging, and emergency services into software and applications.
 Bandwidth is the first and only CPaaS provider offering a robust selection of communications APIs built around their own IP voice network.